JobService/job-service-deploy/production-marathon/README.md

 # Production Marathon Deployment

-The Production Marathon deployment supports the deployment of the CAF Job Service on Mesos/Marathon.
-This folder contains the marathon environment and template files that are required to deploy the service application.
+The Production Marathon deployment supports the deployment of the Job Service on Mesos/Marathon.
+This folder contains the marathon environment and template files that are required to deploy both the Job Service and Job Tracking applications.

 ## Service Configuration

 ### Marathon Template
-The `marathon.json.b` template file describes the marathon deployment information required for Job Service.
+The `marathon.json.b` template file describes the marathon deployment information required for starting both the Job Service and Job Tracking workers.
 The template file uses property substitution to get values for configurable properties **required** for service deployment.
 These properties are configured in the marathon environment file `marathon.env`.

 ### Marathon Environment
 The `marathon.env` file supports configurable property settings necessary for service deployment.
 These include:

-- `DOCKER_REGISTRY`: This setting configures the docker repository that the Job Service image will be pulled from.
+- `DOCKER_REGISTRY`: This setting configures the docker repository that pulls the Job Service and Job Tracking images.

-- `JOB_SERVICE_PORT`: This configures the port that the Job Service listens on.
+- `JOB_SERVICE_8080_SERVICE_PORT`: This configures the service port that the Job Service listens on.

+- `JOB_TRACKING_8080_SERVICE_PORT`: This configures the service port that the Job Tracking worker port 8080 listens on

-- `JOB_TRACKING_SERVICE_PORT`: This configures the port that the Job Tracking worker listens on
+- `JOB_TRACKING_8081_SERVICE_PORT`: This configures the service port that the Job Tracking worker port 8081 listens on

 - `POSTGRES_DB_HOSTNAME`: This configures the host name for the Postgres database.